chrislovecnm/bazel-go-example-code/TUTORIAL.md

 ## Create WORKSPACE file

 We now need to create the bazel WORKSPACE file.
+The [StarLark](https://bazel.build/rules/language) is used within WORKSPACE and BUILD.bazel files.
+The definitions within the WORKSPACE files include StarkLark code for both rules_go and gazelle.

-This is documented here: https://github.com/bazelbuild/bazel-gazelle#running-gazelle-with-bazel
+An example WORKSPACE is documented [here](https://github.com/bazelbuild/bazel-gazelle#running-gazelle-with-bazel).

+Use your favorite editor and create a file named "WORKSPACE" in the root directory of your project.

+Edit the WORKSPCE file and include the following StarLark code.

 ```
 # use http_archive to download bazel rules_go